Imperial Mud (Hardback)

 Share this book

-FROM A MULTI-AWARD-WINNING HISTORIAN, THIS IS AN ARRESTING NEW HISTORY OF THE BATTLE FOR THE FENS.
+FROM A MULTI-AWARD-WINNING HISTORIAN, AN ARRESTING NEW HISTORY OF THE BATTLE FOR THE FENS.

 Between the English Civil Wars and the mid-Victorian period, the proud indigenous population of the Fens of eastern England fought to preserve their homeland against an expanding empire.
 After centuries of resistance, their culture and community were destroyed, along with their wetland home – England’s last lowland wilderness.
 But this was no simple triumph of technology over nature – it was the consequence of a newly centralised and militarised state, which enriched the few while impoverishing the many.